 Jamaican Cornmeal porridge with coconut milk

-- Add the cornmeal and grated nutmeg kitchen bowl with about 10 oz of water.
-Whisk togtherto make a smooth watery mixture, sure there are no lumps.
+- Add the cornmeal, grated nutmeg to kitchen bowl along with a cup and a half of water.
+Whisk to make a smooth watery mixture.
+Make sure there are no lumps.

-- Add the coconut milk, the salt and a cum of water to a sauce pan on medium heat and bring to a boil.
+- Add the coconut milk, cinnamon leaves and the salt to a saucepan and put to boil on medium heat.

 - Pour the cornmeal mixture into the boiling milk and keep stirring to prevent the combination becoming lumpy.
 Keep stirring as the porridge starts to thicken.

-- Ater 15 minutes, add the vanilla extract, cinnamon powder, mix well.
-Sweeten to taste with condensed milk and sugar.
+- Add the vanilla extract, and sweeten to taste with condensed milk.
 Turn the heat of and serve.

 - Cornmeal porridge can make without coconut milk.